rmalbrecht/VaillantCloud/README.md

 # Installation
 1. [Install HACS](https://hacs.xyz/docs/setup/download)
-2. Search for the myVAILLANT integration in HACS and install it
+2. Search for the VaillantCloud integration in HACS and install it
 3. Restart Home Assistant
 4. [Add VaillantCloud integration](https://my.home-assistant.io/redirect/config_flow_start/?domain=myVaillant)
 5. Sign in with the email & password you used in the myVAILLANT app (or MiGo app for Saunier Duval)